MUSI 5068. Independent Study. 1-3 Hours.

-A systematic survey of music literature for the Nineteenth-Century period with emphasis on standard works as they exemplify changing stylistic trends.
+Students engage in a systematic survey of music literature for the Nineteenth-Century period with emphasis on standard works as they exemplify changing stylistic trends.

 MUSI 5338.
 Sem In Twentieth-Century Mus.
 3 Hours.

-A systematic survey of music literature for the Twentieth-Century period with emphasis on standard works as they exemplify changing stylistic trends.
+Students engage in a systematic survey of music literature for the Twentieth-Century period with emphasis on standard works as they exemplify changing stylistic trends.

 MUSI 5363.
 Pedagogy Of Theory.
 3 Hours.

-A general review of undergraduate theory, with an emphasis on the methods of presenting material to secondary students, and also to freshman and sophomore classes.
+Student are provided a general review of undergraduate theory, with an emphasis on the methods of presenting material to secondary students, and also to freshman and sophomore classes.
 Comparative analysis of textbooks commonly used in these areas is emphasized.

 MUSI 5367.
 Score Reading.
 3 Hours.

 The course emphasizes specialized aural development, functional keyboard facility, and proficiency in reading orchestral, band, and choral scores.

 MUSI 5378.
 Sequential Methods: K-12 Music.
 3 Hours.